Plant-based proteins as a supplement

 Our sweet dessert classics in vegan

 Our MILRAM Reisdessert auf Haferbasis is also plant-based, gluten-free and lactose-free.
-Thanks to its only light sweetness and natural flavour, it is maximally customisable and meets the needs of all guests.

 Good to know: Questions and answers about our vegan products